zofe/rapyd-laravel/README.md

 DataGrid extend DataSet to make data-grid output with few lines of fluent code.
 It build a bootstrap striped table, with pagination at bottom and order-by links on table header.
 It support also blade syntax inline.
+It support also some filter (native php functions) like substr, strip_tags, date.. etc.

 in a controller